 It is estimated that there are between 2 million to 3.6 million people infected with HIV in India, ranking it third behind Nigeria and South Africa in the list of most infected countries in the world.
 Less than 15% of these people receive antiretroviral drugs (AVRs), a treatment proven to significantly delay the progression from HIV to AIDS.
 Ironically, this treatment has been available to rich countries since 1996.

-The UN has state the following:
+The UN has stated the following:

 India’s adult HIV prevalence will peak at 1.9% in 2019.